h2nch2co2h/masterclass-22-1/INSTRUCTIONS.md

 git clone https://github.com/h2nch2co2h/masterclass-22-1.git
 ```

-**Simulation of the benzamidine/trypsin system has been carried out with GROMACS v5.14 and a customised version of PLUMED v2.6.
-We also offer a more recent example with the caffeine/A2A system, using GROMACS v2020.6 and PLUMED v2.7.1**
+**Simulation of the benzamidine/trypsin system has been carried out with GROMACS v5.14 and a customised version of PLUMED v2.6.**

 ## Overview of the tutorial